Bears, Wolves & Mounties

 …quickly gaining an international following with their own thrilling adventures set in the savage Northcountry.

-In countless magazines, novels and movies, the Northwestern told the gripping stories of bold adventurers (often scarlet-coated Mounties), fiercely independent women, loyal sled dogs, wild wolves and that almost mythic Northcountry.
+In countless magazines, novels and movies, Northwestern writers told the gripping stories of bold adventurers (often scarlet-coated Mounties), fiercely independent women, loyal sled dogs, wild wolves and that almost mythic Northcountry.

 Dog stories.
 Besides London’s heroic Buck and White Fang, James Oliver Curwood gave us Kazan the wolfdog and Marshall Saunders gave us the yarn of Beautiful Joe.

 And bears, of course.
 In my younger wanderings through our own Northern Appalachian forests, I met some black bears.
-Fave books include James Oliver Curwood’s GRIZZLY KING and Walt Morey’s GENTLE BEN.
+My fave books include James Oliver Curwood’s GRIZZLY KING and Walt Morey’s GENTLE BEN.

-For more about the North-West Mounted Police in Pulp Fiction Magazines, see Mounties, Wolves & Pulp Writers: North-West Stories and A De Herries Smith
+For more about the North-West Mounted Police in Pulp Fiction Magazines, see My Complete Web-Archived Post Mounties, Wolves & Pulp Writers: North-West Stories and A De Herries Smith

 Scroll to Top